 - wool auctions

 Strict physical distancing and good hygiene practices must be implemented.

 Essential Traveller exemptions to travel restrictions

-The Tasmanian Government’s coronavirus website details the border restrictions
+The Tasmanian Government’s coronavirus website details the border restrictions and quarantine requirements

 that apply to people coming to Tasmania.
-The restrictions have the potential to impact businesses, including agricultural businesses reliant on specialist skills from interstate.
+The restrictions have the potential to impact businesses, including agricultural businesses, reliant on specialist skills from interstate.

 who meet strict criteria may be granted an exemption from the 14 day quarantine requirement but must still comply with listed quarantine conditions directed by the Director of Public Health under section 16 of the Public Health Act 1997

 There are eight Essential Traveller categories

 under which a person may request an exemption.
 The two categories most relevant to agriculture include: